patojoke/get5/Host-workshop-maps.md

 To host a workshop map you need an **API autorization key** which is issued by Valve on Steam.
 Just head over to the [Steam Registration page](http://steamcommunity.com/dev/apikey) and generate a key.
-Copy and paste this key into the **apiauthkey **setting on the Steam tab:
+Copy and paste this key into the **apiauthkey** setting on the Steam tab.

-TODO: pictures...

 Now you're ready to host your own maps (and map groups).